mattmaas/hackathon/README.md

 1. Created a developer account
 2. Created an Application https://developer.clarifai.com/docs/applications
-3. Generated an Access Token from your Application page
+3. Generated an Access Token from your Application page (you can also get an access token via the [/v1/token endpoint](https://developer.clarifai.com/docs/auth))

 ## Getting Started